Schwaller's Painting, Staining & Drywall

 • Fall Exterior Home Maintenance FAQs

-11 Questions to Ask Before Hiring a Painting Contractor
+Questions to Ask a Painting Contractor Before You Hire

 West Bend Interior Painter Kitchen Cabinet Refinishing Schwaller's Painting Staining & Drywall

-3. Do you have insurance?
-Or better yet, “are you FULLY insured?”
-Never hire a painting contractor that cannot provide proof that they are properly insured.
+Never hire a painting contractor that cannot provide proof that they are fully insured.
 Reputable professional painting contractors carry liability insurance AND workers comp insurance for their employees, to protect the property owner from liability if a painter is injured on the job.

 4. Are your painters employees or do you use subcontractors?